Covid-19: Top developments worldwide today

 ➡️ Poland’s parliament will try to thrash out a compromise on Wednesday over reforms to the Supreme Court that could unlock 36 billion euros of EU Covid-recovery grants and loans being withheld due to a dispute over judicial independence.

-➡️ Novavax said its Covid-19 vaccine has got emergency-use authorisation from the Drugs Controller General of India for children aged 12 to 17 years.
+➡️ Hong Kong is looking to resolve a problem over a ban on airlines which bring in Covid-positive passengers as it eases travel curbs that have sealed off the city for two years, its leader said on Wednesday.

-➡️ Fully reopening international travel in Hong Kong should have “little marginal impact” on the spread of Covid-19, an academic study said, as the financial hub begins to unwind strict coronavirus measures.
+➡️ Indonesia will lift a ban on domestic travel during the Muslim holiday season of Eid al-Fitr in early May, after banning the annual tradition for two years during the pandemic.

-➡️ South African President Cyril Ramaphosa said restrictive Covid-19 regulations that have weighed on the nation’s struggling economy for two years would be removed on Wednesday, with the national state of disaster also to end soon.
+➡️ South African President Cyril Ramaphosa said restrictive Covid-19 regulations that have weighed on the nation’s struggling economy for two years would be removed, with the national state of disaster also to end soon.

-➡️ Most children and adolescents with Covid-19 antibodies after SARS-CoV-2 infection usually still have the antibodies in their blood more than half a year later, new data shows.
+➡️ Europe’s drug regulator is expected to give the go-ahead this week for AstraZeneca’s antibody-based injection for preventing Covid-19 infections, two people familiar with the review said, following US and UK approvals.

-➡️ An Italian study published on Tuesday suggests that efficient ventilation systems can reduce the transmission of Covid-19 in schools by more than 80%.
+➡️ People may be at increased risk for developing diabetes for up to a year after a diagnosis of Covid-19, according to two studies.

 (Compiled from Reuters and Associated Press reports)